DavidKielty1/RendezVoo/README.md

 ## Overview

 RendezVoo is a modern social platform that connects people through shared hobbies and interests.
-Built with cutting-edge web technologies, it demonstrates full-stack development capabilities with a focus on user experience, performance, and scalability.
+Built with cutting-edge web technologies, it demonstrates full-stack development capabilities with a focus on user experience, performance, and scalability

 **Live Demo:** [rendezvoo.vercel.app](https://rendezvoo.vercel.app)